-First Offence:

-Six month ban and £2,000 fine.

-Three year ban and £5,000 fine.

-Second Offence:

-Three year ban and £5,000 fine.

-Three year ban and £5,000 fine.

-Expulsion.

-Refusal or failure to submit to a test: One year ban

-The dates of any ban will take account of the polo calendar and time of year
+8 Cannabis: First Offence: One month ban and £500 fine.
+Second Offence: Six month ban and £2,000 fine.
+Third Offence: Three year ban and £5,000 fine.
+Cocaine: First Offence: Six month ban and £2,000 fine.
+Second Offence: Three year ban and £5,000 fine.
+Third Offence: Expulsion.
+Refusal or failure to submit to a test: One year ban The dates of any ban will take account of the polo calendar and time of year

 - j.
 Re-Instatement.
 Any player suspended for a breach of doping regulations may be obliged to submit to doping controls testing, using a urine, blood, hair or breath sample, both prior to and as a condition of re-instatement.
-This will be arranged by the HPA but will be at any time and at any place, including at the player's home and will be carried out at his own cost. - Banned Substances.
-The term Banned Substance shall include any isomer or homologue or diagnostic metabolite of a Banned Substance.
+This will be arranged by the HPA but will be at any time and at any place, including at the player's home and will be carried out at his own cost. - 2.
+Banned Substances.
+The term Banned Substance shall include any isomer or homologue or diagnostic metabolite of a Banned Substance. - Part A - Alcohol at a threshold in the A sample at or above 54 milligrams per 100 millilitresin urine or 17 microgrammes per 100 millilitres of breath.
+(0.170mg/l) - Barbiturates - Cannabinoids (or Cannabis metabolites) at a screening threshold in the A sample of e.

-Part A

-- Alcohol at a threshold in the A sample at or above 54 milligrams per 100 millilitresin urine or 17 microgrammes per 100 millilitres of breath.
-(0.170mg/l) - Barbiturates - Cannabinoids (or Cannabis metabolites) at a screening threshold in the A sample of - 50 nanograms per millilitre as immunoreactive cannabinoids by immunoassay and - (ii) Confirmed at or over a threshold of 15 nanograms per millilitre 11 -nordelta-9-tetrahydrocannabinol-9-carboxylic acid by gas chromatography/ mass spectrometry.
+- (i) 50 nanograms per millilitre as immunoreactive cannabinoids by immuno-assay and - (ii) Confirmed at or over a threshold of 15 nanograms per millilitre 11 -nordelta-9-tetrahydrocannabinol-9carboxylic acid by gas chromatography/mass spectrometry.
 Both measurements must be at or above the stipulated thresholds. - Gamma-hydroxybutyrate (GHB) and pro-drugs of GHB (1,4-Butanediol, Gammabutyr-olactone) at or above a threshold of 10 microgrammes per millilitre - Dissociative Anaesthetics and related substances e.g. Ketamine, Phencyclidine, Tiletamine. - Lysergic Acid Diethylamide (LSD) - Stimulants excluding Caffeine, Phenylpropanolamine, Pseudoephedrine.
 N.B.
 Salbutamol, Salmeterol and Terbutaline may be taken by inhaler only.
 (For Ephedrine see Part B below).
 (Substances in this group include, but are not exclusively restricted to, Amphetamines, Cocaine, and the "Ecstasy group" i.e. Methylendioxyamphetamine MDA), Methylenedioxyethlamphetamine (MDEA), and Methylenedioxymethylamphetamine (MDMA).
 L-methamphetamine (levometamphetamine) is excluded.

-Other Prohibited Stimulants - Clenbuterol, Benzylpiperazine and its derivatives.
+• Other Prohibited Stimulants - Clenbuterol, Benzylpiperazine and its derivatives.

-Part B

-- Ephedrine (at or above a threshold in the A sample of 10 microgrammes per millilitre) - Opiates and Opioids excluding Codeine, Dextromethorphan, Dihydrocodeine, Ethylmorphine, Pholodine and Propoxyphene.
+- Part B - Ephedrine (at or above a threshold in the A sample of 10 microgrammes per millilitre) - Opiates and Opioids excluding Codeine, Dextromethorphan, Dihydrocodeine, Ethylmorphine, Pholcodine and Propoxyphene.
 (Substances in this group include, but are not exclusively restricted to, Heroin, Methadone, Morphine, Oxycodone and Pethidine). - Ritalin